-- 41. The Minister or the Member of the Executive Council, as the case may be, may make regulations consistent with this Act on [any]- - (a) any matter which the Minister and the Member of the Executive 45 Council are empowered or required to prescribe by regulation in terms of this Act; [and]
+- 41. The Minister or the Member of the Executive Council, as the case may be, may make regulations consistent with this Act on [any]- - (a) any matter which the Minister [and] or the Member of the Executive Council are empowered or required to prescribe by regulation in terms 15 of this Act; [and] - (b) any matter in respect of which regulations are necessary or expedient in order to achieve the purpose of this Act[.]; - safety measures at public and private centres; - (d) a national curriculum statement applicable to public and private 20 centres: - (e) a national process and procedures for the assessment of learner achievement for public and private centres; - a national process for the assessment, monitoring and evaluation of education in public and private centres: - (g) initiation practices at public and private centres; or - (h) norms and minimum standards for funding.".

-(b) any matter in respect of which regulations are necessary or expedient in order to achieve the purpose of this Act[.]; (c) safety measures at public and private centres; (d) a national curriculum applicable to public and private centres; (e) a national process for the assessment of learner achievement for public and private centres; (f) a national process for the assessment, monitoring and evaluation for quality education in public and private centres; (g) initiation practices at public and private centres; or the South African Qualifications Authority In terms of section [5(1)(a)(1)] 5(1)(a)(1)(a)(1) of the South African Qualifications Authority Act, 1995 (Act No. 58 of 1995), as the body responsible for [establishing education and training standards or qualifications for] quality assurance in respect of general and further education and training at education institutions contemplated in section 2.".
+31. Section 5 of the General and Further Education and Training Quality Assurance Act, 2001, is amended by the substitution for subsection (1) of the following subsection: 30 "(1) The Council must be regarded as having been accredited by the South African Qualifications Authority in terms of section [5(1)(b)(i)] 5(1)(a)(ii)(bb) of the South African Qualifications Authority Act, 1995 (Act No. 58 of 1995), as the body responsible for [establishing education and training standards or qualifications for] quality assurance in respect of general and further education 35 and training at education institutions contemplated in section 2.".